(for file submissions)

 Entrants may enter more than one manuscript.
 There is an entrance fee of €16 for each manuscript.
 Submit additional manuscript(s) in a separate email(s) and include submission fee(s).
 The winners will be selected by the editor of SurVision Magazine.

 We will be accepting simultaneously submitted work but let us know immediately if your chapbook has been accepted for publication elsewhere.
 All finalists will be required to remove their work from simultaneous review upon notification.
+No corrections to submitted manuscripts or biographical notes will be considered until you hear from us that your manuscript has been accepted for publication.

 The winning chapbooks will be published by SurVision Books in autumn 2019 and launched in Dublin, Ireland, in early 2020.